AI Artifacts

 | Timestamp | Best available event time for the prompt, response, tool call, or metadata row. |

-| Tool | The AI app family, such as Claude Code, OpenAI Codex, Cursor, or ChatGPT. |
+| Tool | The AI app family, such as Claude Code, OpenAI Codex, Grok Build, Cursor, or ChatGPT. |

 | InvokedTool | A tool/action called inside the AI app, such as a shell command or editor operation.
 Older saved tabs may still show the legacy ToolName header. |